Salmon Bowls

 salmon rice bowl with spicy mayo on top.

 Step 4- Finish assembling.
-Add the salmon on top of each bowl, drizzle with spicy mayo, and garnish each bowl with sesame seeds and sliced green onions.
+Add the salmon to each bowl, drizzle with spicy mayo, and garnish each with sesame seeds and sliced green onions.

 • Bake the salmon.
 To make a more hands-off salmon rice bowl, season the salmon and transfer it to a rimmed baking sheet lined with foil.
 Bake in the oven at 375°F for 15-20 minutes or until it reaches 145°F.